-60 Years Ago Jaguar Launched The Mark II Sporting Saloon
+60 Years Ago Jaguar Launched The Mark II Compact Sports Saloon

 This car is one of the last 3.8 litre MkIIs to be built, in August 1967, a few weeks before production stopped, and is the 24th right-hand drive car from the end of production.
 Finished in Opalescent Dark Green, the car was originally sold in Lancashire, and little is known about its history except that it was the subject of a 1,500 hour rebuild from a bare shell to concours standard before it was purchased for the Jaguar Daimler Heritage Trust in 1992.
 It was thought to have covered some 40,000 miles from new until restoration.